Sydney University Australian National Football Club: History

 2011 saw Uni consolidate on their performances of the previous year, with the Senior team falling one game short of qualifying for a second consecutive Grand Final.
 However, the season was a success across all grades with all six teams at the club qualifying for finals action.
-The best performed side were the Division 3 'Reds' who were valiant in a Grand Final defeat at the hands of UNSW.
 Another highlight for the year was former Uni star Tom Young being selected to make his debut for Collingwood, thereby becoming the first Sydney University player to reach the AFL.
-In August, SUANFC accepted an invitation to the NEAFL which will see the proud club being pitted against opponents from NSW, Queensland, ACT and the Northern Territory from 2012 onward.